 Put George on the Knicks and Anthony on the Pacers.
 Think the Knicks would still be a three-win team destined for a lottery pick?

-Fans of the game always seem to forget that there are two sides to the game, yet offense mainly gets the praise and accolades.
+Fans of the game always seem to forget that there are two sides to the game, yet offense mainly gets the highlights and the praise.
 The great ones play both sides.
 George’s scoring has increased from 17.4 points per game last season to 24.9 this season.
-He ranks sixth in the league in steals per game.
+He also ranks sixth in the league in steals per game.

 In the next week, the Pacers play San Antonio, Oklahoma City and Miami in that order.
 George will go head to head against Durant and James for the first time all season.
 The matchup against James will be the first since Indiana’s Game 7 blowout loss in Miami last June.